 This book is to serve as a resource for parents and students.
-Although it contains some of the policies and procedures of Pitt County Schools, it is not all-inclusive.
-For a complete listing of district policies and annual public notices from the Federal and State Government, please visit our district website at www.pitt.k12.nc.us.
+Although it references some of the policies and procedures of Pitt County Schools, it is not all-inclusive.
+To access all district policies, please visit our website at www.pitt.k12.nc.us.